kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

 +++
-title = 'The Effectiveness Mindset' date = 2024-01-23T01:12:26+08:00
+title = '1.
+The Effectiveness Mindset'
+date = 2024-01-23T01:12:26+08:00
 draft = false
 weight = 10
 +++

-# The Effectiveness Mindset

----

 # About this handbook